mila-iqia/cookiecutter-pyml/{{cookiecutter.project_slug}}/README.md

 This will run a simple MLP on a simple toy task: sum 5 float numbers.
 You should see an almost perfect loss of 0 after a few epochs.

-Note you have two new folders now:
-* output: contains the models and a summary of the results.
+Note you have a new `output` folder which contains models and a summary of results:
+* best_model: the best model checkpoint during training
+* last_model: the last model checkpoint during training
-* mlruns: produced by mlflow, contains all the data for visualization.
+* lightning_logs: contains the tensorboard logs.

-You can run mlflow from this folder (`examples/local`) by running `mlflow ui`.
+To view tensorboard logs, simply run:

+    tensorboard --logdir output

 #### Run on a remote cluster (with Slurm)